aws/aws-cdk-rfcs/text/0171-cloudfront-redesign.md

   origin: cloudfront.Origin.fromBucket(myBucket),
 });

+// Equivalent to the above
+const myBucket = new s3.Bucket(...);
+cloudfront.Distribution.forBucket(this, 'myDist', myBucket);

 // Creates a distribution for a S3 bucket that has been configured for website hosting. const myWebsiteBucket = new s3.Bucket(...);
 new cloudfront.Distribution(this, 'myDist', {
   origin: cloudfront.Origin.fromWebsiteBucket(myBucket),
 });

+// Equivalent to the above
+const myBucket = new s3.Bucket(...);
+cloudfront.Distribution.forWebsiteBucket(this, 'myDist', myBucket);
 ```

 Both of the S3 Origin options will automatically create an origin access identity and grant it access to the underlying bucket.
 This can be used in